kjenney/imageeditor/docs/deployment/aws-ec2.md

 ## Troubleshooting

-### Cannot SSH to Instance
+### Cannot Connect via Session Manager

-- Check security group SSH rule
+- Ensure the SSM agent is running on the instance
-- Verify key pair name is correct
+- Verify IAM permissions include `ssm:StartSession`
-- Ensure instance has public IP
+- Check that the instance has internet access (required for SSM)
+- Install the Session Manager plugin for AWS CLI: [Installation Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)

 ### Application Not Loading